Automattic/jetpack/readme.txt

 **Improved compatibility**

 * We updated the sign out button behaviour of the Masterbar to not sign you out of WordPress.com when you sign out of your site for regular Jetpack sites.
+* We made Jetpack's Admin Page javascript code be fully compatible with React 16.

 **Bug fixes**